abramhindle/ttwl-cli-saveedit/README-profile.md

 You can also use `all` to unlock all the various `--unlock` options at once, without having to specify each one individually:

-    bl3-profile-edit profile.sav newprofile.sav --unlock all
+    ttwl-profile-edit profile.sav newprofile.sav --unlock all

 ## Import Bank Items

 The `-i`/`--import-items` option will let you import items into your bank, of the sort you can export using `-o items`.
-Simply specify a text file as the argument to `-i` and it will load in any line starting with `BL3(` as an item into the savegame:
+Simply specify a text file as the argument to `-i` and it will load in any line starting with `TTWL(` as an item into the savegame:

-    bl3-profile-edit profile.sav newprofile.sav -i items.txt
+    ttwl-profile-edit profile.sav newprofile.sav -i items.txt

 Note that by default, the app will not allow Fabricators to be imported into the bank, since the player doesn't have a good way to